wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 you may realize why a 1-byte buffer is a bad idea... it's all about **latency**!

 In the example above, and the figure, we didn't say anything about latency.
-But in fact, each network link (and also the disk) has a latency.
+But in fact, each network link (and also the disk, but let's forget about this for now) has a latency.
 Often we have said we could neglect latency because the data transferred is large. **But now that we split that data into potentially many very small "chunks", the latency may play an important role!**

 For the above example, say we use  a 1KB buffer size.
 Then we perform 1 GB / 1 KB = 1,000,000 individual file transfers.
 Say the network latency is a very low 1 microseconds.
 Then we will incur 1,000,000 of these latencies, for a total of 1 second!
 So instead of the 11 seconds of execution shown in the figure we would instead experience 12 seconds.
-This is still better than with no pilelining.
+This is still better than with no pipelining.
 But if the network latency was 10 microseconds, then we would be better off with no pipelining!

 Conversely, say we make the buffer size 500 MB instead of 200 MB.
 Then our execution time would be